-“Joy can be an act of defiance and hope.”
+“Joy is an act of defiance and hope.” – ETProjects.Foundation

-A message of hope, unity, resilience, beauty and responsibly voiced by retirees.
-This is an immersive artwork created in collaboration with Mt.
+A message of hope, unity, resilience, beauty and responsibly voiced by retirees at the height of the Covid experience.
+ET Projects created this immersive artwork in collaboration with Mt.
 San Antonio Gardens in Pomona, CA, reminds us of what is possible, together.
 (Video Trailer)

 Staged in and by residents, the participants created a ‘kaleidoscopic-rose window’ with aerial photography.
 The participants moved in tandem under colorful umbrellas throughout several venues on their campus.
 Best described by Lisa Fung in her article for the New York Times.